D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 **The user has Contributor Access to the SA**.
 This arror is caused because this user lack sufficient permissions at the subscription level.
-The need to be able to **list all the storage accounts in teh subscription**.
+The need to be able to **list all the storage accounts in the subscription**.

 ---